LeonHNU/AndroidAutoConfig/README.md

 How to generate apk from source code
   1. make sure you have installed android studio, android sdk, gradle.
+  2. modify AndroidAutoConfig/local.properties to define sdk.dir(this is the local android sdk path)
-  2. build apk by android studio or gradle
+  3. build apk by android studio or gradle
-    2.1 use gradle for build
+    3.1 use gradle for build
-    2.2 use gradle for build.
+    3.2 use gradle for build.
         cd AndroidAutoConfig
         gradlew build
         gradlew assembleAndroidTest
-  3. copy apk to root dir
+  4. copy apk to root dir
         ./copy_apk.sh

 How to use this tool